okx/KIPs/docs/final/OIP-34.md

 As such, the proposed storage slots for proxy-specific information are the following.
 They are chosen in such a way so they are guaranteed to not clash with state variables allocated by the compiler, since they depend on the hash of a string that does not start with a storage index.
 Furthermore, a ```-1``` offset is added so the preimage of the hash cannot be known, further reducing the chances of a possible attack.

-More slots for additional information can be added in subsequent OIPs as needed.
+More slots for additional information can be added in subsequent KIPs as needed.

 ###Logic contract address